 Recent law school grad Emma (played by Taylor Cole, of multiple high quality Hallmark movies) is working with her lawyer mother in her hometown while waiting for her bar exam results to come in, but she’s not as excited about that as she should be.
 She’s thrilled to be home this year for her town’s Christmas Festival of Ice, but due to budgeting troubles they had to cut the ice sculpting competition.
 Emma can’t stand to see this tradition, which she’s participated in with her dad since she as a young girl, fall away.
 As she searches for donors, she meets Nick, the owner of a local Christmas tree farm, who is secretly an amazing ice carving artist, but is hesitant to tell others, especially after his ice carving partner dumped him last Christmas.
 Emma keeps her fundraising a secret from her mother for very convoluted reasons, drops her deposition duties, boosts Nick’s confidence, and receives the big, anonymous donation she needs to put on the competition.
 Now she just needs an ice carving partner and to get up the courage to come clean to her mother.

 Ashley, played by one of my very favorite Hallmark actresses, is an effervescent knitter/craft fair seller trying to make it to Seattle for Christmas so her mom, recently widowed, won’t be alone.
-When there’s a problem with her plane ticket, though, and grim-suited men swarming the area, Ashley joins car rental line and if offered the very last car in the lot.
+When there’s a problem with her plane ticket, though, and grim-suited men swarming the area, Ashley joins a car rental line and is offered the very last car in the lot.
 But handsome stranger Dash (played by my hands-down favorite Hallmark actor) bribes the attendant to get the car for himself.
-He offers to share the ride with Ashley who, annoyed but focused on her mother, finally agrees (after making him call his mom to assure her that Dash isn’t going to murder her).
+He offers to share the ride with Ashley who, annoyed but focused on her mother, finally agrees (after making him call his mom to assure her that Dash isn’t an axe murderer).
 Ashley’s soft-hearted stories and delight in every moment of the journey, even when they break down in the snow, charms everyone they encounter.
-Dash tries to keep his distance, especially as it becomes obvious that they are being followed.
+Dash tries to keep some emotional distance between them, especially as it becomes obvious that they’re being followed.
 But, like the rest of northern California, Oregon, and Washington, he can’t help but be taken in.
 Unfortunately, the FBI isn’t so taken, laying doubt on heroine and hero alike.

 The end ties up too neatly and simplistically to feel genuine.
-Also, the puppy Ashley adopts would have made loads of piddles in that rental and their laps considering how infrequently they stopped and how often they lift him alone.
-Nevertheless, and despite it’s rather grimace-worthy name, Dashing Through the Snow is cute, swoony, well-acted, well-written, and threaded with enough mystery to set this Christmas romance a apart.
+Also, the puppy Ashley adopts would have made loads of piddles in that rental and their laps considering how infrequently they stopped and how often they left him alone.
+Nevertheless, and despite its somewhat grimace-worthy name, Dashing Through the Snow is cute, swoony, well-acted, well-written, and threaded with enough mystery to set this Christmas romance apart.
 The classic Christmas film references peppered throughout never land too on the nose.

 (Bonus * for cute puppy)